How can I find out about secondary schools?

 Compile a list of all of the options in the area.
 At this stage, I would not rule any school out.
 Even the one you think you would never send your child to.
-Consider things such as distance, commutes, private, grammar, local authority, academy and free school.
+Consider things such as distance, commutes, private, grammar (if available), local authority, academy and free school.

 TWO: What information is available about schools?

 For the schools on your list, it is now worth doing some research into the basics.
 I would start by looking at Ofsted reports for each of the schools and looking at the information on the Government’s ‘comparing schools’ site.